AkashPatel241995/APImageTransactionEffect/README.md

-##Adding BCMagicTransition to your project
+##Adding APImageTransactionEffect to your project

 #### Requirements